California constitutional amendment securing abortion, contraceptive rights goes to voters - NewsBreak

 California constitutional amendment securing abortion, contraceptive rights goes to voters

-California voters will decide in November whether the state Constitution should explicitly protect a person's right to an abortion and birth control.
+California voters will decide in November whether the state Constitution should explicitly protect a person's right to an abortion, and Gov. Gavin Newsom announced new efforts to solidify "California's status as a reproductive safe haven for women."

-On Monday, the Democratic-controlled Legislature gave final approval to a measure that would put the issue before the state's voters, in the latest countermeasure aimed at the U.S. Supreme Court's decision to overturn Roe vs. Wade.
+On Monday, the Democratic-controlled Legislature gave final approval to the abortion measure, which puts the issue before the state's voters in the latest countermeasure aimed at the U.S. Supreme Court's decision to overturn Roe vs. Wade.

+Just hours later, Newsom issued an executive order that said California will not share medical records with antiabortion states or extradite doctors who provide care to patients seeking the procedure here.

+“California will not back down from the fight to protect abortion rights as more than half the states in this country, enabled by the Supreme Court, ban or severely restrict access,” Newsom said Monday.
+"We are ensuring Californians will have the opportunity this November to enshrine the right to choose in our state Constitution."

 “We know from history that abortion bans don't end abortion,” said Assembly Speaker Anthony Rendon (D-Lakewood), a co-author of SCA 10.
 “They only outlaw safe abortions.
 We must preserve the fundamental reproductive rights of women here in California, because they are under attack elsewhere.”